 I also serve as an executive coach.
 I work with professionals who want to grow as leaders, who seek more meaning in their work and more work-life balance.
 I am certified by the International Coaching Federation and a member of Institute of Coaching at McLean Hospital, Harvard Medical School Affiliate.

-When I am not working, I love spending time with my husband and two daughters, playing the saxophone, dancing, and enjoying all things delicious.
+When I am not working, I love spending time with my husband and two daughters, reading, hiking, dancing, and enjoying all things delicious.

 What I Teach